rhp997/BTPi/README.md

    - **Enabled:** true to enable, false to disable

 Save the new config files.

+_Note:_ Changes to the config files will not take effect until the app is restarted.

 While inside the main /srv/BTPi directory, run the server with:

 ```sh